Recency bias is a nasty deceiver, but it can be avoided if you know what to look for.

 In both cases, the right answer is creating an investment strategy based on your specific goals, time horizon, and circumstances, and then sticking to it.
 Recent market movement, whether euphoria-inducing or gut-wrenching, is only there to tempt you into abandoning your plan.

-Avoiding temptation is difficult for the best of us, but here are some additional tips to help keep you on track and avoid falling prey to recency bias.
+Avoiding recency bias is difficult, even for the best of investors.
+Here are a few suggestions to help keep you on track and avoid falling prey to recency bias.

 - Set achievable financial goals based on your long-term needs.
 A good way to track your long-term goals is the Personal Capital Retirement Planner.
 It’s an easy-to-use calculator that will help you project your portfolio’s ability to reach your retirement spending goals.